 An introduction to the dynamics and earthquake engineering of structures is provided.
-Subjects include the analysis of linear and nonlinear singledegree and multi-degree of freedom structural dynamics.
-The link between structural dynamics and code-based analysis and designs of structures under earthquake loads is presented. he focus applications of the course include single story and multi-story buildings, and other types of sructures that under major earthquake may respond in the inelastic range.
-Prerequisites: CEEN314 Structural Theory.
-3 semester hours.
+Subjects include the analysis of linear and nonlinear single-degree and multi-degree of freedom structural dynamics.
+The link between structural dynamics and code-based analysis and designs of structures under earthquake loads is presented. he focus applications of

 CEEN533.
 MATRIX STRUCTURAL ANALYSIS.
 3.0 Semester Hrs.
-Equivalent with CEEN433,
+Equivalent with CEEN433.

 (II) Focused study on computer oriented methods for solving determinate and indeterminate structures such as trusses and frames.
 Classical stiffness based analysis method will be introduced with hands-on practice to develop customized matrix analysis program using Matlab.
 Commercial structural analysis programs will also be introduced during the class and practiced through class projects.
-When this course is crosslisted and concurrent with CEEN433, students that enroll in CEEN533 will complete additional and/or more complex assignments.
+When this course is cross-listed and concurrent with CEEN433, students that enroll in CEEN533 will complete additional and/or more complex assignments.
 Prerequisites: CEEN314 Elementary Structural Theory.
 3 lecture hours, 3 semester hours.